TabularEditor/TabularEditorDocs/common/policies.md

 Some IT organisations may wish to limit certain features of Tabular Editor.
 This is possible through the use of group policies, by setting certain values in the Windows registry.

+> [!NOTE]
+> This functionality requires the following versions of Tabular Editor:
+>
+>   - Tabular Editor 2 version [2.17.0](https://github.com/TabularEditor/TabularEditor/releases/tag/2.17.0) or newer
+>   - Tabular Editor 3 version [3.3.5](https://github.com/TabularEditor/TabularEditor3/releases/tag/3.3.5) or newer.

 Below is a listing of the policies that can be controlled.
+To enforce one or more of these policies, add a non-zero DWORD value to the registry key.
+The name of the value specifies which policy to enforce.

 **Registry key:** Software\Policies\Kapacity\Tabular Editor\